-• The appeals procedure is available to anyone under investigation as part of natural justice.
-Anyone wishing to appeal against decisions by British Dodgeball must do so in writing, to be received by British Dodgeball via Ben Hoyle (ben@britishdodgeball.com) as the Designated Safeguarding Officer within the specified period of the original decision being made.
-An appeal may be made against any decision (involving disciplinary action against the club or individual making the appeal), to Ben Hoyle (Designated Safeguarding Officer at British Dodgeball) within 7 days of the decision being made, unless otherwise specified.

-The letter of appeal should set out the grounds for the appeal in full.
+- The appeals procedure is available to anyone under investigation as part of natural justice.
+Anyone wishing to appeal against decisions by British Dodgeball must do so in writing, to be received by British Dodgeball within the specified period of the original decision being made.
+An appeal may be made against any decision (involving disciplinary action against the club or individual making the appeal), to British Dodgeball within 7 days of the decision being made, unless otherwise specified. - The letter of appeal should set out the grounds for the appeal in full.
 Only the grounds for the appeal as listed in the letter of appeal will be considered.
-All submitted appeals will be addressed by a panel, which will be set up by Ben Hoyle as Designated Safeguarding Officer for British Dodgeball.
+All submitted appeals will be addressed by a panel, which will be set up by British Dodgeball.
 The Appeals Panel has the power to overturn outcomes or add additional sanctions where it deems necessary by reviewing the judgements made.
 If no appeal is submitted and the appeals deadline has passed, the outcome will be deemed as final and the outcome will, (where appropriate and to the degree necessary), be disclosed to the party who made the initial complaint (if a complaint was made by an individual or club) for the purposes of transparency.
 Any decision of the Appeals Panel made in accordance with these regulations shall be final and binding on the parties.
 There is no further course of appeal and when launching an appeal all parties agree to these terms & conditions.